rizkiramadhani-001/UMKMVerse/backend/README.md

 # UMKMVerse Backend API

 This README documents the available API endpoints in this Laravel backend and how to use them.
-It covers authentication and profile creation endpoints for roles: UMKM, Investor, Supplier, and Distributor.
+It covers authentication, role-protected dashboards, and profile creation endpoints for roles: UMKM, Investor, Supplier, and Distributor.

 ## Authentication